1. Simple SIR model with gamma distributed lengths of stay

 ), and then the rest of them who were not infected will get vaccinated (S -> V

-(10% of them die).
+).Infected individuals can recover or die.
+If the mortality probability is known, we can implement it into the model.
+For example, here, we specify that 90% of the infected individuals will recover (sub-population \(I_R\)) and 10% will die (sub-population \(I_D\)).
 By doing so, we ensure that the mortality probability is 10%, while also define the length of stay of individuals at the infected state before recover or die follows gamma or log-normal distribution, respectively.

 We can define the model for this example as follows: